pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/scroll-fadeout-list/README.md

 [Extra demo](https://css-gymnastics.protailwind.com/solutions/scroll-fadeout-list/extra)

-If you've got the scroll list working, try adding a nice "fade-out" effect at the bottom of the scroll container, as featured in the Figma file.
+If you've got the scroll list working, try adding some delight by implementing a nice "fade-out" effect at the bottom of the scroll container, as you can see in the Figma file.

 ---